 export class AppModule {}

-NestJS provides built-in support for dependency injection (DI), however, you can look beyond in-build options and use other DI libraries.
-There are several popular DI libraries that are compatible with NestJS, including:
+NestJS provides built-in support for dependency injection (DI), but it also allows you to use other DI libraries if you prefer.
+Here are several popular DI libraries compatible with NestJS:

 InversifyJS is a powerful and flexible DI library that supports advanced features such as constructor parameter injection and named dependencies.
-It has a large community and well-documented resources for developers.
-You can use it with NestJS by installing the `@nestjs/inject` package and importing the `InversifyAdapter` from it.
+It has a large community and is well-documented.
+InversifyJS can be used with NestJS by installing the @nestjs/inject package and importing the InversifyAdapter from it.

 Awilix is a lightweight DI library that emphasizes simplicity and ease of use.
 It has a simple API and supports many of the same features as other DI libraries, such as constructor injection and property injection.
-You can use Awilix with NestJS by installing the `awilix` package and using the `awilix-express` integration library.
+Awilix can be used with NestJS by installing the awilix package and using the awilix-express integration library.

-tsyringe is a lightweight and flexible DI library that supports many advanced features such as circular dependencies and conditional injection.
-It has a simple and intuitive API, and you can find comprehensive documentation to work with the tsyringe.
-To use tsyringe with NestJS, you can install the `tsyringe` package and importing the `TsyringeAdapter` from the `@nestjs-modules/injection` package.
+tsyringe is a lightweight and flexible DI library.
+It has many advanced features, such as circular dependencies and conditional injection.
+It has a simple and intuitive API and is well-documented. tsyringe can be used with NestJS.
+You can install the tsyringe package and import the TsyringeAdapter from the @nestjs-modules/injection package.

-The more code you have, the slower application will become.
-Therefore to prevent your app performance from getting bogged down by heavy code, you can use available compression techniques to reduce the size of HTTP responses, JavaScript, and CSS files.
+The more code you have, the slower your application will become.
+Therefore, to prevent your app performance from getting bogged down by heavy code, you can use various compression techniques available to reduce the size of HTTP responses, JavaScript, and CSS files.

 To use compression in NestJS, you can take the following steps: